 In the 100th episode where Leonard asks Penny out again, Penny is wearing the same shirt she wore in the pilot.
 This was probably to represent Leonard falling in love again with the same girl he did 100 episodes before.

 Of all the main characters, Leonard and Penny have had the same amount of relationships over the course of the show (Penny: Kurt, Zack, Stuart, Mike and of course Leonard)(Leonard: Penny, Dr Elizabeth, Priya, Leslie and Stephanie), then Raj (Lucy and Emily), Bernadette (Glenn and Howard) and Howard (Leslie and Bernadette).
-Sheldon (Amy) and Amy (Sheldon) have only been with one person each.
+Amy (Dave and Sheldon) and Sheldon (Amy)

 In the last episode of season 5 when Howard and Bernadette are getting married, during the wedding, Raj talks without drinking any alcohol, even though there is Amy, Penny, and Bernadette in the same place.